You’ve landed on the 21st century version of the Start button.

 I began work on this website in 2012, seeing it as a hub for discussion of the myriad ways that culture impacts our lives and to introduce my book, At Home on the Kazakh Steppe, to new readers.

 Since then, it has evolved to include a LEARN MORE page for information on Kazakhstan, Cultural Differences, the Peace Corps, and different ways to travel.
 I update it often, so, stop in and peruse.

 Were you looking for my blog, And So It Goes?

-Or perhaps you’re looking for information on my latest book, my Peace Corps memoir, At Home On the Kazakh Steppe?
+Or perhaps you were looking for information on my memoir, At Home On the Kazakh Steppe?

-I also continue with periodic postings on my Facebook Author Page .
-There you’ll find links to articles on cultural differences in general or Kazakhstan in particular.
+I continue with periodic postings on my Facebook Author Page , where you’ll find links to articles on cultural differences in general or Kazakhstan in particular.
 Occasionally I’ll add a post with my former students in mind: American idioms or other English language idiosyncracies.